Hamm's Eastside Complex

 General

-Major components of the project plan include a commercial marketplace and site improvements that will add community gathering and green spaces.
-We welcome your ideas for amenities and programming to create public spaces that best serve the neighborhood.
+Major components of the project plan include a commercial marketplace and site improvements that will introduce new community gathering and green spaces, and connections to nearby Swede Hollow Park and Bruce Vento trails.
+We received many great ideas from the community about the types of programming they’d like to see.

 *Renderings subject to change